 |

 Charlie Chan's "multitudinous family" is a fascinating subject in and of itself.
-Most people probably
+Most people

-Chan series between the years 1931 and 1949.
+during the Charlie Chan film series between the years 1931 and 1949.

 A photograph of the entire Chan family, that includes Charlie Chan,

-his honorable wife, and the eleven children that they had at that time, apparently arranged, at least for the most part, by
+his honorable wife, and the eleven children that they had at that time.
+They are apparently arranged, at least

-age and size from the oldest to the youngest, was shown in six films: Charlie Chan Carries On (1931), Charlie
+for the most part, by age and size from the oldest to the youngest.
+This photograph was shown in six films:

-Chan's Courage (1934), Charlie Chan in London (1934), Charlie Chan in Shanghai (1935), Charlie
+Charlie Chan Carries On (1931), Charlie Chan in London (1934), Charlie Chan in Shanghai (1935),

-packing his belongings in preparation for his trip back home to Honolulu, first looks lovingly upon the original full family
+Chan in London (1934), the detective, who is packing his belongings in preparation for his trip back home to Honolulu,

-portrait, and then proudly picks up the small picture of his family's latest blessing.
+first looks lovingly upon the original full family portrait, and then proudly picks up the small picture of this little one,

 However, we are tossed a few slightly troublesome curves in other

 movies.
-In Charlie Chan at the Circus (1936), the Chan family can be seen entering the show by apparent order of
+In Charlie Chan at the Circus (1936), the Chan family can be seen entering the show by apparent order

-entourage that traveled with the detective to the circus, as shown in the two images just above this text, shows the
+the entourage that traveled with the detective to the circus, as shown in the two images just above this text, shows

-who is held by Mrs. Chan.
+above, who is held by Mrs. Chan.

-In Charlie Chan in Honolulu (1938), the family again apparently appears in numbers
+In Charlie Chan in Honolulu (1939), the family again apparently appears in numbers

 of boys and girls that do not quite reflect those in the family group photo.
-With another addition, a new little boy who is
+With another addition, a new little boy

-This, plus Lee, who is away at art school, and Ling, who is in the hospital about to give birth, gives us a total of eight
+the family meal.
+This, plus Lee, who is away at art school, and Ling, who is in the hospital about to give birth to

-boys and five girls in the family.
-Adding to our difficulty of defining the Chan family is how the apparent ages of many of
+the first Chan grandchild, gives us a total of eight boys and five girls in the family.
+Adding to our difficulty of

 "blending" of the portrayals is perhaps called for.